jkeefe/better-weather-alexa/PROCESS_NOTES.md

 I want Alexa to say "Just a moment while I get your better weather from the national weather service ..." and then continue with the regular processing.

-Turns out that's called issuing a "Directive" ... and details on that are [here](https://developer.amazon.com/docs/custom-skills/send-the-user-a-progressive-response.html)
+Turns out that's called issuing a progressive response, or "Directive" ... and details on that are [here](https://developer.amazon.com/docs/custom-skills/send-the-user-a-progressive-response.html)

 The code for that looks like this: